sudosoph/docs/content/modules/varnish-cache/overview/_index.md

 Requesting the Varnish Cache Log executes varnishlog for each Varnish Cache instance and returns the results.

 varnishncsa is also running, logging request and response details, including cache effectiveness.
-This data is used to drive the charts seen in Aperture.
+This data is used to drive the charts seen in Section Console.

 ### Table of contents